-Educational Alternatives for Students Who Are Expelled
+Educational Alternatives for Expelled Students

-The governing boards of each school district will determine which educational alternatives are appropriate and available under Education Code section 48916.1.
-Educational alternatives throughout Orange County for students recommended for expulsion include, but are not limited to the following options:
+The governing board of each school district will determine which educational alternatives are appropriate and available pursuant to Education Code section 48916.1.
+As indicated in the Orange County Expulsion plan, the options available to Los Alamitos Unified School District after an expulsion decision include, but are not limited to the following:

 - 1. Expulsion, suspended order, with placement on the same school campus [E.C. section 48917 (a)]. - 2.
 Expulsion, suspended order, with placement on a different school campus within the district [E.C. section 48917 (a)]. - 3.
 Expulsion with referral to a district community day school program, if available [E.C. section 48660]. - 4.
 Expulsion with subsequent transfer to another district subject to acceptance by the district of proposed enrollment [E.C. section 48915.1]. - 5.
-Expulsion with referral to the Orange County Department of Education (OCDE), Division of Alternative, Community and Correctional Education Schools and Services (ACCESS) [E.C. section 1981].
+Expulsion with referral to the Orange County Department of Education, Division of Alternative, Community and Correctional Education Schools and Services (ACCESS) [E.C. section 1981].